 Pennsylvania Wildlife Corridor Foundation

-PawCorridor.org is Excel Events' initiative to preserve land, restore native habitat, and create wildlife cooridors to sustain endangered species in Pennsylvania.
+PawCorridor.org is Excel Events' initiative to preserve land, restore native habitat, and create wildlife corridors to sustain wildlife populations in Pennsylvania.

-PawCorridor.org is Excel Events' initiative to preserve land, restore native habitat, and create wildlife cooridors to sustain endangered species in Pennsylvania.
+PawCorridor.org is Excel Events' initiative to preserve land, restore native habitat, and create wildlife corridors to sustain wildlife populations in Pennsylvania.

 Pennsylvania wildlife corridor foundation preserves land in and around priority zones which can still support endangered species or the property could connect divided populations of Pennsylvania's wildlife.